 Potential Risk of Clinical Significance Summary of Data/Rationale for Risk Mitigation Strategy Study Intervention Bosutinib Potential risk of decline in renal function (eGFR).
 The potential risk is based on AEs reported in Ph+ CML patients as included in the IB.
 Eligibility criteria have been selected to ensure that only appropriate participants are included in the study (see Section 5).
 Clinical laboratory results will be monitored on an ongoing basis.
+This is a single-dose study and renal effect with bosutinib is seen only with continuous dosing.
 Potential risk of elevations in serum transaminases (ALT, AST).
 The potential risk is based on AEs reported in Ph+ CML patients as included in the IB.
 Eligibility criteria have been selected to ensure that only appropriate participants are included in the study (see Section 5).
 Clinical laboratory results will be monitored on an ongoing basis.
 Instructions for managing potential cases of drug-induced liver injury are provided (see Appendix 6).
-Potential risk of gastrointestinal disorders.
-The potential risk is based on AEs reported in Ph+ CML patients and healthy participants as included in the IB.
-Eligibility criteria have been selected to ensure that only appropriate participants are included in the study (see Section 5).
+This is a single-dose

-Potential Risk of Clinical Significance Summary of Data/Rationale for Risk Mitigation Strategy Potential risk to fetus.
-Studies in animals have shown reproductive toxicity.
-WOCBP, male participants with partners currently pregnant and male participants who are unwilling or unable to use a highly effective method of contraception as defined in the study protocol will be excluded (See Sections 5.1, 5.2 and Appendix 4).
+Potential Risk of Clinical Significance Summary of Data/Rationale for Risk Mitigation Strategy Study Intervention Bosutinib Potential risk to fetus.
+Studies in animals have shown reproductive toxicity. study and hepatic effect with bosutinib is seen only with continuous dosing.
+WOCBP and male participants who are unwilling or unable to use a highly effective method of contraception as defined in the study protocol will be excluded (See Sections 5.1, 5.2 and Appendix 4: Contraceptive and Barrier Guidance).